sambeets/Optimal_Mobile_EnergyStorage_Routing/README.md

-# OPTI-VRP: Optimal Vehicle Routing Problem
+# Optimal Mobile Energy Storage Routing

 This repository contains two models - Optimal vehcile routing and optimal charging cycle.
 The mathematical formulations are presented in the PDF file.
 The models are presented in Jupyter notebook format.